CSS-Tricks/MovingBoxes/README.markdown

 * Modified into [a plugin](http://wowmotty.blogspot.com/2010/06/moving-boxes-updated.html) by Rob Garrison (aka Mottie)

 ### Changelog

+* Version 1.5.1 (10/15/2010)
+    * Added `fixedHeight` option, which if true will set the overall slider height to the tallest panel.
+    * Adjusted navigation arrow css to use a percentage from top of slider instead of calculating it in the script (removed).

 * Version 1.5 (10/13/2010)
     * Added panel height auto-resizing, in case there is extra text inside a panel - thanks dlopez2000!